 Puerto Rico’s Slice of Island Paradise

 When a traveler mentions Puerto Rico, most people think of Old San Juan.
-However, Puerto Rico’s capital is not the only city worth visiting when on this beautiful island.
-Take a few days to explore Fajardo.
+However, Puerto Rico’s capital is not the only city worth exploring when visiting this beautiful island.
+Take a few days to discover the municipality of Fajardo.
 With its deep connection to nature and marine life, the area provides an abundance of eco-friendly things to see and to do.

 The remarkable nature of this area and the nearby smaller islands and cays make it a top eco-friendly destination for travelers.
 Here are the

 Kayak the Bio Bay

 There are only five places in the world to do this and one of them is in Fajardo!

 Joining a kayaking tour group is the only way to experience the unique eco-system of the bioluminescent bay.
 The dinoflagellates, or phytoplankton, which are in the Laguna Grande bio bay, glow when subjected to vibration, producing light in response to stress.

 Las Cabezas de San Juan Nature Reserve, located on the eastern tip of the island is home to a 19th-century lighthouse built in 1882.
 From trails and boardwalks, visitors have the opportunity to explore sensitive eco-systems with trained guides from Para La Naturaleza, the nonprofit group that runs Las Cabezas de San Juan Nature Reserve.